-Here are a few other Diwali activities that can keep you connected to traditions back home:
+Here are a few other Diwali activities that can keep you connected to traditions back home.

 Play card games

 Playing cards bring a sense of togetherness and relate back to the traditional elements of Diwali celebrations.
-Teen Patti is especially considered auspicious to play on Diwali itself, as it is believed to bring luck and money!
+Teen Patti is considered auspicious to play on Diwali itself, as it is believed to bring luck and money!